Superconductor testing

 These measurements support the functional characterization of materials such as high-temperature superconductor (HTS) wires, tapes, and coils, superconducting thin films, low-temperature superconducting cables and conductors, and components for superconducting magnets.

-Please contact us for more information and to request a quote.
+Please contact us for more information and a quote.

 - Suitable sample matrices